HackYourFuture/Node.js/week1/README.md

 ## 1. What is backend?

 In software development, we separate the user experience and utility (the `frontend`) from the code that actually makes it work (the `backend`).
 The real world contains many examples of this division: take for example an [ATM](../assets/atm.jpg).
-What you can interact with it (press a button or insert a card), you are dealing with the `user interface`; which is the end result of frontend code.
-However, everything that's needed to make it work like that is found within the device: this is the hardware and software needed to make it work the way it does.
+What you can interact with,  pressing a button or inserting a card, is called the `user interface`.
+In software applications the term *frontend* is also used, and from that comes frontend code and frontend developer.
+However, everything that's needed to make it work the way it does, i.e. the  the hardware and software needed to make it do the real work is called `backend` and from that backend programmer.

 In web development the term backend can be boiled down to 3 components: